To grab the Amazon best selling book in Basketball for $2.99, click here.

 However, it seems so difficult to win your pool.
-You don’t have the time to do the hours of research required to study all teams.
+You don’t have the time to research all sixty some teams.

 I have a better way for you.

-My book How to win your NCAA tournament pool combines analytics and strategy to maximize your chances of winning.
+To win your pool, you must combines analytics and strategy.
 Analytics gives you an edge over others in predicting winners.
 Strategy lets you exploit the biases of others in picking the best bracket.

 - People who don’t think March Madness can be predicted.
 You’ll be surprised how often analytics can predict the winner of tourney games, even before it starts.
 See the Introduction Chapter.